 The view should then look like this with columns and values added for the three properties (% of each powder type) for all samples:

-If you need to delete variables or IDs, right-click on the header for the column you want to delete and then press the “Delete” option that will appear.
+If you need to delete variables or IDs, right-click on the header for the column you want to delete and select the Delete option from the context menu.

 Create a sample model to remove background pixels

-Write a name for the Sample model (or just use the default name) and press “OK”
+Enter a name for the sample model (or just use the default name) and click OK.

 In the next step of the wizard, you can select spectral bands (wavelengths) to use in the model.
 By default, all wavelengths are included and SNV is used as the pretreatment.

-You can play around with different pretreatment choices and see how the spectrum changes after you
+You can play around with different pretreatment choices and see how the spectrum changes when you click Apply changes.

 The following picture is the same spectrum as the pretreatment first derivative from Savitzky Golay.